 Understanding Vodafone Broadband Plans

-Vodafone’s broadband lineup centers on their flagship Full Fibre 910 plan, delivering 910 Mbit download speeds across both Openreach and City Fibre networks.
-I’ve analyzed their service tiers, which start with a basic broadband package at £36/month on Openreach and £28/month on City Fibre, giving them a competitive edge in pricing.
+Vodafone’s broadband line-up centers on their flagship Full Fibre 910 plan, delivering 910 Mbit download speeds across both Openreach and City Fibre networks.
+I’ve analysed their service tiers, which start with a basic broadband package at £36/month on Openreach and £28/month on City Fibre, giving them a competitive edge in pricing.

 When examining their 24-month contract options, I found distinct differences in upload speeds: Openreach users get 105 Mbit, while City Fibre customers enjoy symmetrical 910 Mbit uploads.

 The Pro 2 Broadband plan includes a Wi-Fi 6C router and 4G backup, while the Super Wi-Fi add-on provides signal boosters for larger homes.
+They do however offer some extras with the Vodafone bundles.
 For entertainment seekers, their Extra package bundles Apple TV 4K with anytime calls.

 Router Performance and Coverage